Tapticom, eye drops 0.0015%+0.5% 0.3 ml tube-caps 30 pcs

 Overdose

-Overdose with topical tafluprost is unlikely to occur or to be associated with toxicity.
+Overdose with topical tafluprost is unlikely to occur or be associated with toxicity.

-There have been reports of accidental overdose with timolol resulting in general intoxication symptoms similar to those seen with systemic beta-adrenoblockers, such as dizziness, headache, difficulty breathing (shortness of breath), bradycardia, bronchospasm and cardiac arrest (see also section on adverse reactions).
+There have been reports of accidental overdose with timolol, resulting in symptoms of general poisoning similar to those observed with the use of systemic beta-blockers, such as dizziness, headache, difficulty breathing (dyspnea), bradycardia, bronchospasm and cardiac arrest (see also section “Adverse reactions”).

-If an overdose of Tuptic® occurs, treatment should be symptomatic and supportive.
+If an overdose of Taptiq ® occurs, treatment should be symptomatic and supportive.
 Timolol is not actively removed by hemodialysis.

 ---|---|